jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-20-100-Days-of-Homelab-Day-10.md

 ![IoT Firewall Rules](/assets/img/posts/2022-100-days-of-homelab/day010/firewall-users.png)

 And at least for me, this was all I needed.
 Now I can more securely use my Roku across my Users and IoT VLAN.
+You could go assign your Roku a static IP and lock things down some more, but I feel this is good enough for most.

 <img src="/assets/img/posts/2022-100-days-of-homelab/day010/cast.png" width="50%" />